Install Jekyll for github pages

 }

-• Add the following script to _layouts/default.html, or to _includes/header.html:
+};- Add the following script to

 <script type="text/javascript" src="/mathjax-local.js"></script>

-• Mark any mathematics in your posts within a pair of $$s.
+<script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-MML-AM_CHTML"></script>- Mark any mathematics in your posts within a pair of

-• A test: \(x^2\).
+$$s. - A test: \(x^2\).

 References:

-• https://github.com/rbenv/rbenv/issues/938
+- https://github.com/rbenv/rbenv/issues/938

-• https://jekyllrb.com/docs/installation/macos/
+- https://jekyllrb.com/docs/installation/macos/

-• https://jekyllrb.com/docs/
+- https://jekyllrb.com/docs/

-• https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/
+- https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/

-• https://jekyllrb.com/docs/posts/
+- https://jekyllrb.com/docs/posts/